BBVA/kapow/docs/source/examples/index.rst

 How to Execute Two Processes in Parallel
 ++++++++++++++++++++++++++++++++++++++++

-We want to :command:`ping` two machines parallel.  *Kapow!* can get IPs from query
+We want to :command:`ping` two machines parallel.  *Kapow!* can get IP addresses from query params:
-params:

 .. code-block:: console
    :linenos: